Stephencamilon/FunctionsAndErrors-ETHandAVAXAssessment/README.md

 ### Contract Details
-1. setValue(uint _value): Sets the value variable after checking if _value is greater than zero using require().
+1. The require() statement checks if the amount is greater than zero.

-2. assertExample(): Demonstrates the use of assert() for internal consistency checks.
+2. The assert() checks the addition of the amount so that it would not cause any cash or transaction overflows.

-3. revertExample(): Shows how to use revert() to explicitly revert a transaction with a custom error message.
+3. revert() checks if the amount is equal to 42.
+If so, it will prompt and say "cannot deposit the number 42".

 ### Help and Support